 Setting the clock can be tricky

-There are plenty of options to choose from with this sleek 1000 Watt microwave oven with an internal capacity of 1.2 cubic feet.
-It has an external case of brushed stainless and at the front there is a tinted glass window.
+There are plenty of options to choose from with this sleek 1000 Watt microwave oven.
+It has an external case of brushed stainless and at the front, there is a tinted glass window.

 The internal surface is also stainless steel which is easy to clean and does not absorb odors.
 It also has a glass rotating plate with a diameter of 12 inches as well as a reversible grill rack.